 - Less than four hours of sleep: 11.5 times the crash risk

-Sleep deprivation similar to driving drunk
+Sleep deprivation similar to being drunk

 Sleep deprivation can seriously impair your ability to drive.
-In fact, the study found that drivers who get less than 5 hours of sleep share the same crash risk as someone who is driving over the legal limit for alcohol.
+In fact, the study found that drivers who get less than five hours of sleep share the same crash risk as someone who is driving over the legal limit for alcohol.

 “You cannot miss sleep and still expect to be able to safely function behind the wheel,” said Dr. David Yang, executive director for the AAA Foundation for Traffic Safety.
 “Our new research shows that a driver who has slept for less than five hours has a crash risk comparable to someone driving drunk.”

 One in three adults sleep less than seven hours a day

 While 97 per cent of drivers told the AAA Foundation they viewed drowsy driving as a completely unacceptable behaviour, nearly one in three admitted that in the month leading up to the survey, they drove when they were so tired, they had a hard time keeping their eyes open.

 “Managing a healthy work-life balance can be difficult and far too often we sacrifice our sleep as a result,” said Jake Nelson, director of Traffic Safety Advocacy and Research for AAA.
 “Failing to maintain a healthy sleep schedule could mean putting yourself or others on the road at risk.”

 No matter how much you open your windows or how loud you turn up your radio, you can’t trick your body into staying awake.
 In fact, you could easily fall asleep behind the wheel without even realizing it.

 And while caffeine can make you more alert, the effects usually wear off quickly if you’re sleep deprived.
 Coffee or other stimulants cannot substitute sleep, and the AAA urges drivers to prioritize getting plenty of sleep (at least seven hours) into their daily schedules.